 - Competing in an existing market on price

-- Competing in an existing market on quality
+- Those competing in an existing market on quality

 - Competing in an existing market on convenience

-- Competing in an existing market through specialising in a niche
+- Those competing in an existing market through specialising in a niche

 - Creating an entirely new market